TWOdunlami/yourNotebook/README.md

 >
 > - [ ] yourNotebook will serve as my personal Digital notebook for project development.
 > - [ ] all changes to this project will be completed on local device.
+> - [ ] branch 'miniPROD' will be used to implement any and all changes.
 > - [ ] 'localdev' branch will be the default working environment.

 ---